What is a Parlay Bet? Everything you need to know.

 The great thing about parlay betting is that we can mix and match bets however we like across whatever sport we choose.
 Different sports will have different options available as to what bets you might choose from for a parlay.

 In the NFL, the most common bets to parlay are the point spread and moneyline bets.
 These allow you to wager on the outcome of the game and also give you access to different levels of odds.
 Parlaying NFL point spread bets means you’ll almost exclusively be using odds in the -110 range (see our table above).

-Moneyline parlays can include a far more varied set of odds depending on which side you are sports betting on.
-It’s not uncommon to see underdogs in the NFL go off at +300 or bigger in the final sports betting odds.
-Using moneyline bets can help you create bigger payouts, but also carries more risk as underdogs in a moneyline bet need to win the game outright to pay out and don’t have the luxury of a spread to help them out, like underdogs in a point spread bet do.
+Moneyline parlays can include a far more varied set of odds depending on which side you are betting on.
+It’s not uncommon to see underdogs in the NFL close at +300 or bigger in the final markets.

 Parlaying total or over/under bets in the NFL is also a way to go about making parlays in the sport.
 Parlays using totals can sometimes be lightly correlated as well if you are targeting unders in multiple games which all take place in the same part of the country (and all have similar forecasts for poor weather).

 NBA parlays work in much the same way that NFL team parlays do.
 Every night in the NBA, each team is assigned point spread and moneyline odds for the match they are in.

 Making parlays in the NBA is often about following the news and reacting in real time.
 If a star player gets ruled out in a certain game, targeting the point spread on the other side can often become a good starting point for a parlay.

 If you are making NBA parlays, the best advice is to become a social media maven and watch for player updates right up until lock so you can get the best lines possible off the breaking news.